EdmundsAPI/edmundsapi.github.com/certified-dev/policies.md

 * verified
 * recommended

-Developers may use “preferred” or "certified" or “ECD qualified” when describing your services - for example: “We are a Preferred Marketing Developer, qualified by the PMD program in Ads and Pages.”
-Developers may not describe participation in the PMD program as “preferred” or “qualified” “by Facebook”; the relationship is with the Preferred Marketing Developer (or ECD) team.
+Developers may use “preferred” or "certified" or “ECD qualified” when describing your services - for example: “We are a Certified Developer, qualified by the ECD Network in Mobile and Social.”
+Developers may not describe participation in the ECD Network as “preferred” or “qualified” “by Edmunds.com”; the relationship is with the Edmunds API team.

-#### Edmunds Certified Developer Network style guide

-* Edmunds Certified Developer is in initial caps, and may not be abbreviated as ECD upon first reference
-* Edmunds.com API are in initial caps as formal products

 #### Beta products